syncfusion-content/xamarin.ios-docs/xamarin-ios/SfBarcode/Getting-Started.md

 {% endhighlight %}

-6. Finally, the Barcode is generated as displayed in the screenshot by using the following code example.
+6.Finally, the Barcode is generated as displayed in the screenshot by using the following code example.

 {% highlight c# %}